VortexxS2/tokungaku/README.md

 1. Create your composition in Tokungaku
 2. Select your preferred instrument (this will be exported as MIDI program information)
-3. Click the "Export MIDI" button in the top bar
+3. Click the "Export MIDI" button in the project controls
 4. Save the .mid file to your computer
 5. In your DAW software:
    - Import/Open the MIDI file (usually via File > Import or drag-and-drop)